YizYah/neo-forgery/README.md

 ### Mock Session Generation

-There are two functions for generating sessions that produce mock outptu.
+There are two functions for generating sessions that produce mock output.
 These can be used for confirming that output is what you expect it to be.

 ### Generation from a Query Set